Application Guidelines — Aid to Publishers — Digital Periodical

 - the publishing firms must sign an Assignment and Assumption Agreement, and the new owner must submit proof that it is Canadian-owned and controlled.
 Otherwise, it will cease to be eligible to the funding.
 Contact us to obtain an Assignment and Assumption Agreement.

-All or part of the financial support will have to be reimbursed, if the periodical or the publishing firm ceases to be eligible during any part of 2025-2026.
+All or part of the financial support will have to be reimbursed, if your periodical or publishing firm ceases to be eligible during any part of the 2026-2027 funding cycle.

 Prior to the release of a payment through a funding agreement, you must pay any outstanding amount to the Receiver General.
 If you fail to comply with the obligations related to prior funding, including repayment requirements, your future applications for funding may be rejected.